mmccool/gateway-setup/README.md

 ![UP2 AI Gateway](images/outside.jpg)

 ## OS Installation
-1. Install Ubuntu Server 16.04.4, 64-bit version
+1. Install Ubuntu Server 16.04.4, 64-bit version.
+   This assumes you only have a 32GB gateway and want to install the minimal GUI manually (see below).
+   If you have a 64GB gateway you might want to install Desktop Ubuntu instead and skip the minimal GUI installation.
-     If select OpenSSH during install, can skip step 3.1.
+   Assuming you do install Ubuntu server, if you select OpenSSH during the install, you can skip step 3.1.
-     In the following, assume machine is called "gateway".
+   In the following, I assume the machine is called `gateway`.
    Substitute a different name as appropriate.
-2. Update
+2. Update respository, packages, and distribution.
+Reboot.
    ```
    sudo apt-get update
    sudo apt-get upgrade
    sudo apt-get dist-upgrade
    sudo reboot
    ```
-3. To support HW,
+3. To support HW, including I2C, SPI, etc,
    [install UP2 kernel](
        http://wiki.up-community.org/Ubuntu
    )
    including upboard-extras and groups.
+Note: the standard UP2 case shown in the picture above does not provide external access to these ports, although you can run cables through the "extra" antenna ports.
+   If you don't plan to use these ports you can probably skip this step, although for security reasons (eg getting the benefit of Spectre and Meltdown fixes) you may want to set up your system to track the HWE kernel.

 ## Networking Setup
 1. To support mDNS, install `avahi-daemon`